piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Think less office space, more coffeeshop or bar.

 You should have too many people in the space.
 It should be noisy.
 You should have too few conference rooms.
-People should be eavesdropping whether they want to or not.
+People should be eavesdropping on conversations whether they want to or not.
 You should have passible coffee and, if it fits your culture, beer.
 And most of all, everyone should be in one another's way.

 ![There are no forks](/source/images/2015-03-13-13.55.06.jpg)

 Why put the startups through additional stress and turmoil?
 Because your objective is not to coddle startups.
 If you want to coddle them, then start an incubator.
 Protect them with warmth and comfort.
 Shield them from the outside world.
 Create a utopian existence for them.
 That's what an incubator should do.

 Your job as an accelerator, however, is to get them moving further faster than they would on their own.
-Your job is to get them to grow up and out.
-Your job is to create a microcosm.
+Your job is to get them to grow up — and, ideally, out.
+Your job is to create a microcosm of the real world.
 A biome of startup life.
-They same way it exists in the real world.
+They same way it exists outside of your doors.
 But with a few safety nets strewn here and there.

 And then you need to poke the startups so that, from time to time, they tumble into those safety nets.

 If you provide a space that is too comfortable and too accommodating then the startups will stay there.
 Forever.
 And that isn't what you want.
 You want churn.
 You want growth.
 You want backfill.
 And activity.
 And hustle.

-Yes, they're often amazing people to be around.
+Yes, your Founders are amazing people to be around.
+And there is no end to their creativity and drive.
 But you need to get them out of the space.
 And you need to encourage them to move out.
 And they need to want to do that.
 That needs to be a motivating factor.
 An unspoken rule.

-> We are inviting you into our space because we want you to leave.
+# tl;dr We are inviting you into our space because we want you to leave.

-Like being embarrassed to bring your friends over to your parents house because their idea of decor is decades out of date.
-Your accelerator is — both literally and figuratively — their parents' basement.
+Like being embarrassed to bring your friends over to your parents' house because their idea of decor is decades out of date.
+Your accelerator is — both literally and figuratively — your Founders' parents' basement.
 And it should be just as awkward as that arrangement.

 There are also fringe benefits to this sort of interior design.
-You, as an accelerator staff remain scrappy.
+You, as an accelerator staff, remain scrappy.
 You feel less comfortable.
-You don't have it easy, either.
+You don't get to have it easy, either.
+You're dealing with the same awkwardness that your Founders are experiencing.
 And that's just how it should be.

 ![PIE's kitchen "table"](/source/images/pie-kitchen-table.jpg)

 Potential investors walking into the space shouldn't see opulence.
 They should see a situation that they want to help your startups escape.
-The space should inspire the thought that "We need to get you out of here."
+The space should inspire one prevailing thought: "We need to get you out of here."

 ## IKEA is your friend